EconomyGlobal oil prices surged after the U.S. and Iran conflict

 In a separate statement, the Energy Information Administration of the U.S. said their inventories fallen by 11.5 million barrels for the week ending December 27.

-While observing the scenario of any armed-escalation between Iran and the U.S., analysts have been anticipating a further decline of nearly 5.5 million barrels.
-However, the public announcement of this report was delayed, and expected to be delivered after the holiday.
+Analysts have been anticipating a further decline of nearly 5.5 million barrels in the event of an armed escalation between Iran and the U.S. However, the public announcement of this report was delayed and is expected to be delivered after the holiday.

 Related Articles